 I started to cry uncontrollably.
 My body was expressing what I wasn’t saying out loud.
 I wasn’t doing great.
 I wanted to go home.

-I had lived the first few months in Canada on a constant high, exhilarated to discover the country, to be with Feng.
-Reality was catching up.
+I had lived the first few months in Canada on a constant high, exhilarated to discover the country and to be with Feng.
+The reality was catching up.
 I was lonely, far from my family, trying to smooth out the inevitable bumps of a cross-cultural relationship and worrying about the future.

 The panic attacks lasted for a while.
 Then I went back to France for a few weeks, sorted out a work visa and returned to Canada for round two of the adventure.

 The latest low was probably after Mark was born.
-I hadn’t expected to feel so tired, to lonely, so overwhelmed.
-I had underestimated the challenges of raising a kid without a strong support network but caught between several cultures—French, Canadian and Chinese.
+I hadn’t expected to feel so tired, too lonely, so overwhelmed.
+I had underestimated the challenges of raising a kid without a strong support network, stuck between several cultures—French, Canadian and Chinese.
 This low lasted for a long time.
 I think we are doing better now, but every now and then, I dream of another life, somewhere else.

 Immigrating is a bit like getting into a new relationship.
 Does he look normal?
 He is kind?
 Does have a sense of humour?
 Yeah, makes sense to go for a second date—why not?
 Only time will tell if he is right for you.